 Analysing an existing intervention – or designing a new or improved one – requires the application of a wide range of knowledge about how people make choices and how they can be helped to make better choices.

-The application helps the user to answer the following questions in a systematic way while making use of relevant general and specific knowledge:
+Specifically, Chusapedia helps the analyst to answer the following questions in a systematic way while making use of relevant general and specific knowledge:

 - Who are the choosers whose choices are being supported?